Hammerheart

 Hammerheart is the fifth studio album by Swedish extreme metal band Bathory.
-It continued the previous album Blood Fire Death's transition away from black metal to what became recognized as Viking metal, and is considered a cornerstone work of the genre.
+Regarded one of the band's most progressive works, it continued the previous album Blood Fire Deaths transition away from black metal to what became recognized as Viking metal, and is considered a cornerstone work of the genre.
 A music video was made for "One Rode to Asa Bay."

 Background and composition

 Quorthon dedicated the song "One Rode to Asa Bay", about the Christianization of Scandinavia, to C. Dean Andersson, who had earlier sent some of his books to Quorthon.
 The village's name in the song, Asa Bay, comes from the pseudonym Asa Drake which Andersson used in some of his books.

+Quorthon was dissatisfied with the music video for the song, as the band had recorded "14 hours of film" and were only given a rough mix of the music video.
+One of the songs on the album, "Valhalla", was originally written during the sessions for a double album that had the tentative title of the same name, with one album featuring Viking metal and another in the speed metal style.

 Track listing

 The 2003 remastered edition combines tracks 5 and 6.